picoders1/HEALTH-INSURANCE-RENEWAL-PREDICTION-and-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 # 8. Deployment Strategy

-# 1. Flask :
+1. Flask :
 1. Flask is a micro-framework for building web applications in Python.
 It began as a simple wrapper around Wekzeug(WSGI protocol) and Jinja and has become
    the most popular Python web application Framework.
-2. Flask and Green-unicorn module must be installed in the project environment using “pip install flask gunicorn”
+2. Flask and Green-unicorn module must be installed in the project environment using “pip install flask gunicorn”.
 3. Gunicorn is a Python WSGI HTTPS Server that uses a worker model.

-# 2. Heroku :
+2. Heroku :
 2.1 Heroku is a cloud platform as a service (PaaS) supporting several programming languages.